JingJingJingJing/Sira/README.md

 Sira 2.0 is total different from Sira 1.0.
 It runs in shell environment.

 Here is the way to build sira 2.0:
+  1. Change the account info in src/sira.py in line 299.
-  1. Make sure you have installed python(3.+) and git bash
+  2. Make sure you have installed python(3.+) and git bash
-  2. Install python dependencies using pip:
+  3. Install python dependencies using pip:

       pip install pyinstaller